Ayelix/xylo5-C/README.md

 ## Contents

 * schematic/ - Schematic for the PCB, created by tracing connections visually and with a multimeter.
+The schematic is very messy because it is laid out to match the PCB layout as closely as possible.
 A PDF version is also included.
 * PCB/ - Photos of the PCB along with a spreadsheet listing every component on the front side of the board and its location (using the photo with a grid for reference).